 The Thanksgiving menu includes wild mushroom brie soup; roasted turkey breast with cranberries, apples, green beans, sweet potatoes and corn bread stuffing and pumpkin panna cotta.
 And you'll have other options if these don't strike your fancy.

 Wrigley Mansion (Phoenix)

 The former winter residence of chewing-gum goliath William Wrigley is now an event space, ghost house and Thanksgiving Day staple, with 360-degree mountainside vistas over greater Phoenix.

 Thanksgiving brunch is served buffet-style, offering breakfast items as well as traditional Thanksgiving fare.

-The buffet will feature turkey, prime rib and leg of lamb, but also omelets, salads and a cold seafood assortment.
-Mimosas are bottomless and the assortment of sweets is as vast as the Sonoran desert.
-Sonoran desserts, if you will.
+In previous years, the buffet has featured turkey, prime rib and leg of lamb, but also omelets, salads and a cold seafood assortment.

 Wrigley Mansion, 2501 E. Telawa Trail, Camelback East, Phoenix. +1 602 955 4079

 Magnolias (Charleston, South Carolina)